MarkusSagen/homepage/content/home/hero.md

 #        /content/authors/admin/
 #        and contact sheet at the bottom
 +++
-## A constant learner, ML research engineer, and Emacs enthusiast
+## Constant learner and Emacs enthusiast.
+Looking to solve interesting problems with software and AI